openservicemesh/osm/.github/ISSUE_TEMPLATE/improvement---feature-request.md

 name: Improvement / Feature Request
 about: Suggest an enhancement for the OSM project
 title: ''
-labels: Improvement / Feature Request
+labels: improvement / feature request
 assignees: ''

 ---